Ingrid Guerrero Rodriguez: Life After Trafficking

 In the personal perspective, I am learning to live one day at a time and enjoy every stage in my life.
 I am learning to relax and do things that I enjoy like traveling, reading, spending time with my sisters and their family, learning to take care of myself, I am learning to enjoy nature.
 Sometimes is not easy, I still feel a prisoner.
 There still so many aspects in our life that have not closure that is an open wound waiting to heal.
 But I know, eventually everything would fall into place.

-One of my biggest dreams is to be able to open a non-profit that helps women, children and any human-being subjected to injustice and slavery to find their potential and pursue their dreams.
+One of my biggest dreams is to be able to open a non-profit that helps women, children and any human-being subjected to injustice and abuse to find their potential and pursue their dreams.
 I am very grateful for all those that fought for us to receive justice and I am glad to be able to be a part of the awareness movement against human-trafficking.

 As a survivor, now I understand that I am not weak but strong because I endured all the pain and abuse and I am still alive.
 I am strong because even if is hard to accomplish my dreams I am still fighting to obtain them.
 As a survivor, now I understand that all the scars I have make me a better person to understand, to have empathy for others and putting myself in their shoes before coming into conclusions.
 As a survivor, I have concluded that the only way we can fight against in-humanity and cruelty is opening our eyes to look what is going on in our surroundings.
 As a survivor, I now understand that beauty comes from within, that beauty is kindness, respect, justice and the way we treat each other.